berndporr/cppTimer/README.md

 ## Usage (overloading the timer event)
 The doxygen generated online docs are here: https://berndporr.github.io/cppTimer/

-Include `CppTimer.h` in your program and link the static library `libcpptimer.a` to your project:
+Include `CppTimer.h` in your program.
+That's it.
 ```
 TARGET_LINK_LIBRARIES(your_project_title cpptimer rt)
 ```